jellydn/typescript-mini-starter/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](#License)
 [![Twitter: jellydn](https://img.shields.io/twitter/follow/jellydn.svg?style=social)](https://twitter.com/jellydn)

-**A streamlined and efficient TypeScript starter kit for quick project setup.**
+**A streamlined and efficient TypeScript starter kit, supporting both ESM and CJS, for quick and versatile project setups.**

 ## 🚀 Introduction

-This project provides a minimalistic yet robust starting point for TypeScript development.
-It's designed to offer a quick and easy setup, enabling developers to jump straight into coding with TypeScript's best practices in mind.
+`typescript-mini-starter` is designed to be a robust and minimalistic starting point for TypeScript development, catering to the modern JavaScript ecosystem.
+This starter kit uniquely supports both ECMAScript Modules (ESM) and CommonJS (CJS) formats, ensuring compatibility and flexibility for various use cases and environments.
+Whether you are building a library, an application, or a service, this starter kit provides a quick and easy setup, enabling developers to jump straight into coding with TypeScript's best practices and the versatility of module systems in mind.

 ## 📦 Install